This is the authoritative reference for client-side error handling on

 etc.).
 The

 codeis the precise identity within that category. x-request-id(response header) — present on every response, including all errors (401/403/404 and every 4xx/5xx).
-Requests rejected at the gateway carry a mintedreq-gw-<hex>id; responses that reach an engine pass its id through.
-Log it and quote it in support requests so a failure can be correlated end-to-end (RD-919).
+Log it and quote it in support requests so a failure can be correlated end-to-end.

 Not RFC 7807 /